Provincial mayor inflicts shock defeat in Romania presidential vote

 Backed by a well-oiled party machine, Ponta had led opinion polls throughout the campaign and comfortably beat Iohannis in the first round election on Nov.
 2.

 But Ponta abruptly conceded defeat after the exit polls were released.
-Later official results showed Iohannis on 54.8 percent against 45.2 percent for Ponta, with more than three-quarters of polling stations counted.
+Later the first official results showed Iohannis on 55.8 percent against 44.2 percent for Ponta, with a third of polling stations counted.
 Turnout was at its highest since 1996.

 “Dear Romanians, you were phenomenal today.
 We’ve seen a massive turnout, and my respect for the diaspora,” Iohannis said before joining the crowds in downtown Bucharest.